One Pan Apricot Chicken is a super easy recipe to make with just five main ingredients. Plus, it’s ready in under an hour! Try it today!

-We’re a huge fan of one pot chicken dishes here, especially with so few ingredients.
+I’m a huge fan of One Pot Dishes, especially if it has just a few ingredients.
 These chicken thighs are crispy, sticky, sweet and savory all at once.
 Your whole family will love them.

 When my husband sees the dish in the kitchen he always acts helpful and starts slicing an orange into wedges because his favorite way to enjoy it is with fresh orange squeezed over it once served.
 What would I do without him? haha.